jmbermingham/axway-open-docs/content/en/docs/apim_relnotes/20200530_apimgr_relnotes.md

 ## New features and enhancements

-### User management module

-This module has been added in preparation for **One user Multiple Organizations** support.

 ### Updated OS Support

 The operating systems CentOS 7, CentOS 8, RedHat 7, and RedHat 8 have been tested and validated.